-Gillespie explains that they consciously did the opposite of what was expected – resisting the go-to ‘white cube’ look.
-He talks of of Edinburgh’s Old Town & New Town, light & shade; the ordered rhythms of Classical architecture of the New Town & the more chaotic curves of the Old Town.
-And of course the famed son of Edinburgh, Robert Louis Stevenson & his book Strange Case of Dr Jekyll & Mr Hyde.
-And this duality is brilliantly played at Fruitmarket: bright white spaces of the original upper & lower galleries & here in the Warehouse, a more shadowy space which will welcome performance, readings & talks along with exhibitions.
+Gillespie explains that they consciously did the opposite of what was expected – hence resisting the go-to ‘white cube’ gallery look.
+He also talks of of Edinburgh’s Old Town & New Town, light & shade; the ordered rhythms of Classical architecture of the New Town & the more chaotic curves of the Old Town.
+And of course the famed son of Edinburgh, Robert Louis Stevenson & his book Strange Case of Dr Jekyll & Mr Hyde, first published in 1886.
+And this duality is brilliantly played at the Fruitmarket: bright white spaces of the original upper & lower galleries & here in the Warehouse, a more shadowy space which will welcome performance, readings & talks along with exhibitions.

 The floor of what was originally an upper warehouse has been removed transforming the space into double height.
 Now visible steel girders criss-cross the interior volume – the manufacturer’s name, the once giant 19th century steel producer Dorman Long Ltd of Middlesborough, is clear to see.
 And the original floorboards & joists have been re-purposed to create window shutters and a slatted screen.
 Painted black, the screen sufficiently shields the space from the street but still importantly allows glimpses through.

 As to Fruitmarket’s original spaces, Gillespie’s approach was very much to distill, to remove an extraneous detail.
 ‘We wanted to create stable moments in the spaces that are not galleries,’ says Gillespie.
 ‘We have put in concrete stairs & simplified the spaces, added a walkway between the old & new space.
 We have removed unnecessary details & thought carefully about accessibility shifting the lift 45 degrees so it opens on to the top of stairs rather than directly into the gallery.’